ciaranmcnulty/ciaranmcnulty.com/2022-05-23-how-i-design-training-part-1.md

  - Improve the clarity of requirements to reduce misunderstandings and waste
  - Focus the team on finishing work in progress instead of taking on more

 I suggest we deliver 2-day course around Agile topics with some BDD themes that would address some of your specific issues, with non-technical roles involved heavily in day 1.

 Title: Agile Product Development

 Day 1: The two delivery teams, Product Owner, BAs

 Attendees will learn how to:
  - describe how earlier collaboration promotes a shared understanding of requirements
- - slice a feature into smaller achievable chunks, using a appropriate strategies
+ - slice a feature into smaller achievable chunks, using appropriate strategies
  - have effective backlog reviews to ensure clear requirements at sprint start

 Day 2: The two delivery teams only

 After this day attendees will:
  - understand why shorter backlogs improve responsively
  - have a clear model of how work moves through the various backlogs of the delivery team processes
  - be able to identify and unblock bottlenecks in the delivery team

 For this, [COMMERCIAL DETAILS GO HERE, NEAR TO BENEFITS]